tfmake/tfmake/README.md

 For instance, using the modules A, B and C; a change in a `.tf` file inside B will cause the execution of it and C in that order.

-The command could SHOULD be executed with the option `-f|--files` and a list of space separated files.
+The command could be executed with the option `-f|--files` and a list of space separated files.

 ```
 tfmake touch -f "A/main.tf B/main.tf"